 - The biggest Post-Crisis change to Superman was the decision that "last son of Krypton" meant last, as in no other Kryptonians ever, period.
 General Zod becomes a Russian, Kandor becomes an alien ghetto and thus devoid of actual Kryptonians, Power Girl becomes an Atlantean, and Supergirl becomes... uh, you'd better see that entry for yourself.
 They've lightened up on that in recent years, without returning to constantly tripping over one more Kryptonian a la pre-Crisis comics (or Smallville), as various writers attempted to reclaim the concepts without hitting the Reset Button — at least, so fa-.

-- Done to the entire Justice Society of America in The Last Days of the Justice Society, to get rid of the extra The Flash, extra Green Lantern, extra Hawkman, etc. Naturally, they were brought back a few years later.
+- Done to the entire Justice Society of America in Last Days of the Justice Society, to get rid of the extra The Flash, extra Green Lantern, extra Hawkman, etc. Naturally, they were brought back several years later.
 And then most of them were killed off in Zero Hour just to crank up the drama, leaving Wildcat, Jay Garrick (the original Flash), Ted Knight (the original Starman), and Alan Scott (the original Green Lantern).

 - Amazingly, the JSA was rebuilt by three of those four (with Ted Knight retiring permanently and dying at the end of the Starman series), using legacies and the occasional resurrected character.
 Even then, some resurrected old-school JSA members, such as the first Hourman, who came back during Black Reign, stay retired.
 The JSA has a lot of legacies.